The Proxyman Playbook for Seiue Script Resilience

 - Refresh Tokens: If you ever capture a

-is preferable to a full re-login, as it’s faster and less resource-intensive. - Granular Error Logging: When a
+refresh_tokenin the/authorizeresponse, it means the API supports a more efficient re-authentication flow.
+Look for an endpoint (often/token) that acceptsgrant_type=refresh_token.
+Wiring this into_with_refresh()is preferable to a full re-login, as it’s faster and less resource-intensive. - Granular Error Logging: When a

-occurs, log the server’s JSON error body (masking secrets).
-Some APIs return specific error codes liketoken_expired
+401occurs, log the server’s JSON error body (masking secrets).
+Some APIs return specific error codes liketoken_expiredvs.invalid_token, which can help you decide whether to refresh or perform a full re-login.

 2. Headers, Cookies, and Casing